c4ldas/c4ldas-api/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-<h2> Justification</h2>
+<h2>Info</h2>

-I have decided to rewrite my code running on https://c4ldas.com.br and the APIs created on that for Next.js.
-The current page is written using Nodejs/Express.js and deployed in Replit.com using Core account plan.
+I have decided to rewrite the code of my webpage and APIs.
+The webpage is still the same address, https://c4ldas.com.br.

-The main idea is to learn more about Nextjs and its features.
-Also, I can move the hosting to Vercel (which is free for hobby accounts) and have the benefits of it, like caching, CDN, etc.
+The main idea was to learn more about Next.js and its features.
+Also, I could move the hosting to Vercel (which is free for hobby accounts) and have the benefits of caching, CDN, etc.

-Using App Router on Next.js currently and storing front pages on /(frontend) directory to clear as much as possible the app folder.
+The previous page was hosted in [Replit](https://replit.com) with a Core account (called Hacker in the past).
+The code of that is still in [c4ldas/apis](https://github.com/c4ldas/apis) repository and the website can be reached (not for long) in https://c4ldas-api.replit.app.

+<h2>Webpage</h2>

+The webpage and the APIs are in https://c4ldas.com.br or https://repl.c4ldas.com.br.

 <h2> Structure </h2>

-At the moment the structure of the application is:
+This is the structure of the application:

 <pre>
 /